 Chronic ankle instability often results from repeated ankle sprains that have stretched or torn the lateral ligaments (the ATFL and CFL).
 This causes a “giving way” sensation that limits your ability to perform sports or even walk on uneven ground.

-The Brostrom procedure is the standard surgical treatment to tighten and repair these ligaments.
-At Pathway, our surgeons often use the InternalBrace™ technique to reinforce this repair—providing secondary support during the critical healing phase.
+The Broström procedure is the standard surgical treatment to tighten and repair these ligaments.
+Our surgeons often use the InternalBrace™ technique to reinforce this repair — providing secondary support during the critical healing phase.

 The InternalBrace™ is a high-strength FiberTape® bridge that is anchored into the bone across the site of the ligament repair.
 It does not replace the ligament; rather, it protects the biological repair while it heals.